nizamibilal/pca_python/README.md

 Principle component analysis using python and numpy.
-Although there are methods such as PCA() class from the matplotlib.mlab to do PCA.
+Although there are better methods such as PCA() class from the matplotlib.mlab to do PCA.
 This code is meant to provide the first hand experiance of step by step working of PCA calculation.